Online Master's Degree in Social Sciences Education (MSE)

 Social Sciences Education MSE program overview

-Enhance your teaching, leadership, and classroom instruction skills for social sciences education.
+Enhance your teaching, leadership, and classroom instruction skills with Wayne State's master's in social studies education.
 In the Curriculum and Instruction MSE program, you will explore instructional theory and new approaches to curriculum design that meet the needs of today’s elementary and secondary schools.
-The Social Sciences Education program provides for a wide range of disciplines, preparing you to specialize in the social sciences topic of your choice and apply it to the classroom.

 Student learning outcomes for the MSE Curriculum and Instruction program: